 We do not supply housing, but volunteers have a few low cost options for bed and board in Padre Cocha by staying with a local family or in a hostel, depending on preferences.
 Costs range from 20-30 soles daily for these options ($6-10 USD) and we can help you arrange all this before you arrive.

-We do not charge volunteers lots of money to volunteer with us, all we ask if that volunteers cover their own expenses, which will be less than $100 for everything (food, accommodation, transport, and treats) a week and that volunteers make a small $50 one off donation to the running of the sanctuary to help with the operational costs as we receive no funding.
-This is done via paypal to protect you and us!
+We do not charge volunteers lots of money to volunteer with us, all we ask if that volunteers cover their own expenses, which will be less than $100 for everything (food, accommodation, transport, and treats) a week and that volunteers make a small $50 (plus payment fees) one off donation to the running of the sanctuary to help with the operational costs as we receive no funding.
+This is done via Paypal or Transferwise to protect you and us!